Rock unit: Bembridge Limestone Formation

 better opportunities for viewing this stone.

-external wall of the SE transept
+On this page we show images from the external wall of the SE transept

 Quarr Stone is a freshwater limestone composed mainly of finely fragmented mollusc shells, representing an ancient shell-bank.
 The name ‘Quarr’ is derived from the Latin word ‘quadraria’ meaning quarry, there being a quarry on site before the abbey was built.
 On fresh exposure the rock displays a series of curved and broken shell rims nested together, which led to the local name ‘featherbed stone’ by the quarrymen.
 It is generally pale grey in appearance with a slight greenish-hue.
 Small grains of quartz sand exist between the shells and when the stone is seen to sparkle this is as a result of light reflected from crystal faces of secondary spar-calcite.